NUCAR-DEV/Hetero-Mark/README.md

 `cmake -DCMAKE_BUILD_TYPE=Debug.`

+### Download standard input data
+Standard input is provided for data dependent benchmark such as K-means.
+Cloning Hetero-Mark repository will not download the standard input data.
+Download the standard input data with the following commands:
+'git lfs fetch'

+You may need to install the Git extension for versioning large files.
+Instructions can be found [here](https://git-lfs.github.com/)

 ####Input data generation
 * To generate custom data in `data` folder
   * AES - It generates custom size plain text file.
 Usage: `./<exec> <file size>`